Regulations clarify treatment of final Form 1041 excess deductions

-Beneficiaries may be able to claim some deductions that were not deductible by the estate or trust on the final Form 1041 under proposed regulations.
+Beneficiaries may be able to claim some deductions that were not deductible by the estate or trust on the final Form 1041 under final regulations.

 Background on estate and trust final Form 1041 deductions

-Section 642(h)(2) allows any deductions in excess of an estate’s or trust’s final-year income to pass through to beneficiaries on a Schedule K-1.
+Section 642(h)(2) allows any deductions in excess of an estate’s or trust’s final-year income to pass through to beneficiaries on a Schedule K-1 (Form 1041).
 Prior to the TCJA, and consistent with Reg. § 1.67-4, an individual beneficiary could then report this amount as a miscellaneous itemized deduction, subject to the 2%-of-AGI limit.
-The TCJA, however, added new § 67(g) that eliminated miscellaneous “2%” deductions for tax years 2018-2025.
+The TCJA, however, added § 67(g) which eliminated miscellaneous “2%” deductions for tax years 2018-2025.
 The change created confusion both for fiduciaries and for beneficiaries on how to report these excess final year Form 1041 deductions going forward.

 In 2018, the IRS sought public commentary from practitioners on new regulations for excess deductions to reflect the new rule in § 67(g).
 The changes to the regulations largely reflect this public commentary.

-Excess final Form 1041 deductions under the proposed regulations
+Excess final Form 1041 deductions under the regulations

 - an amount allowed in arriving at the trust’s or estate’s AGI,